JustHelixia/mkdocs/docs/firefly3.md

 # Firefly III

 ## Introduction
-Firefly III is financial management application.
+Firefly III is a financial management application.
-It has many features so at times which is way too m uch to get into in this article.
+It has many features so at times which is way too much to get into in this article.

 ## Deploying Firefly III
 1. Navigate to your Portainer instance